GEORGE WILLIAMS COLLEGE RESIDENCE LIFE GUIDEBOOK

 OFFICE OF STUDENT LIFE STAFF

-Our residence halls are staffed by a Graduate Assistant for Student Engagement and Academic Success.
+Our residence halls are staffed by a residence hall director.
 Their responsibilities include developing community, maintaining order, planning social and educational activities to meet students' needs, and providing resource assistance.
 The Office of Student Life is additionally staffed by the Director of Student Community and Engagement.

 The primary goal of each Student Life staff member is to aid students in every phase of their adjustment to College life.